nexusformat/definitions/impatient/NXImpatient.rst

 NeXus Benefits
 ================

-When trying to establish as a data standard we encounter a couple of challenges.
-Some of these hinder the NeXus effort:
+When trying to establish a data standard we encounter a few challenges, some of which can slow effort:

 Science does new things
-    By definition science is about doing new things.
-Of course new things cannot be forced into strict standards.
+    By definition science is about doing new things, and of course new things cannot always be forced into strict standards.
 Thus any standardization effort in science will be an on going process.
 Consensus
-    In order to establish a standard a a lot of people need to agree.
+    In order to establish a standard a large portion of a scientific community must agree.
 Resources
-    A data standard requires scientific programming resources in order to be implemented in acquisition and analysis software, but such resources scarce.
+    A data standard requires scientific programming resources in order to be implemented in acquisition and analysis software, but such resources are scarce especially at already established facilities.

-But then there are lot of benefits to be gained from having the NeXus data standard:
+However, there are many benefits to be gained from having the NeXus data standard:

 Discoverable format